ronen567/just-the-docs/docs/neural-networks.md

 ![Supervise Learning Outlines](../assets/images/neural-networks/neural-network.svg)

+## Activation Functions

+Each Neuron's operator consists of 2 parts, as depicted in Figure 1: The sum of wheigthed input with a bias, and a none linear operator.
+In Figure 1, the none linear operator is a sigmoid.
+Sigmoid is indeed the activation operator which performs Binary Decisions, used by Logistic Regression.
+This chapter presents more activation functions used for Deep Learning.

+### Sigmoid

+### tanh

+### Relu

+### Leaky Relu

+Binary Classification

 One may wonder if this should be considered a Deep Nueral Network or a Shalow Network.
 There is no definite answer dor that, but